pavanravva/Enhanced-MMASD/README.md

 **Table 3:** Action Classification and ASD identification Results of Various Data-Model Combinations

-From **Tables 3**, we observed higher accuracy values for framework **RVD → ViViT, OFD → CNN, SCD → LSTM** for the both tasks, so we have used this framework to do the both action classification and ASD classification tasks simultaneoulsy in same framework, **Figure 2** displays detailed connects of Multimodal Transformer Framework , and performace evalution of the model is over 95% for both tasks.
-This show cases the strength of multimodal framework along with the privacy preserving dataset strength for giving subtle body movement information.
+From Table 3, we observed that the framework RVD → ViViT, OFD → CNN, SCD → LSTM achieved higher accuracy values for both tasks.
+Consequently, we employed this framework to perform action classification and ASD classification simultaneously within the same combination.
+Figure 2 illustrates the detailed architecture of the Multimodal Transformer Framework, which demonstrated performance exceeding 95% accuracy for both tasks.
+This highlights the robustness of the multimodal framework, along with the strength of the privacy-preserving dataset in capturing subtle body movement information.

 <div align="center">
   <img src="MMASD_FINAL_COPU.jpg" alt="Flowchart of Data Processing (don't forget to change ROMP image)" width="80%">